Should I offer digital or print products in my professional studio?

 Then, you have to think of what to even offer to your clientele – pro tip: less is more.
 Don’t offer too much.

-It can be an effort keeping up with a solid print product offer.
+It can be an effort to keep up with a solid print product offer.

-Of course, just to address the elephant in the room, no photographer wants to realize they’re nightmare of investing all their resources into print and renting a decent space to display their print product samples to only have them amount to nothing more than expensive paper weights.
+Of course, just to address the elephant in the room, no photographer wants to realize their nightmare of investing all their resources into print and renting a decent space to display their print product samples only to have them amount to nothing more than expensive paperweights.

 Yet, fear not.